joshisumit/jekyll-now/_posts/2015-04-28-How I rapidly deployed HPC Cluster with LXC on my laptop.md

 I have written shell script, that will let you turn your laptop into a virtual three-node HPC cluster that can be used to develop and run HPC applications, including MPI apps.

 This script is useful for basic development and testing – if all you want is to test some HPC code than you can check it by running this script which rapidly deploys HPC Cluster.Virtual HPC cluster is deployed with Linux Container(LXC) and libvirt.

-I have created pre-configured containers that includes all the components you need:

-##What is LXC?

 ##Prerequisites
 In this tutorial, we will be using LXC for creating filesystem of container and libvirt API(virsh) for managing those containers.Before running a script install them with: